 It’s hard to anchor wind turbines to the ocean floor.
 He’s building one that floats. by Roberto Molar Candanosa April 5, 2020 Share Mastodon Facebook LinkedIn Twitter Andrew Myers, an associate professor of civil and environmental engineering at Northeastern, is developing a new kind of floating turbine to take advantage of offshore wind energy in shallow and deep waters.
 Photo by Matthew Modoono/Northeastern University If you’re a wind turbine, there’s one place where you’d want to be.
 Far from the shore, out in the open ocean, and particularly in the North Atlantic, where the wind’s energy could potentially power an entire country the size of the United States.
 But harvesting wind energy in the ocean has posed an engineering feat that requires specialized equipment to manufacture and install heavy towers and propeller-like blades to catch the wind.
 Those towers—massive steel structures larger than the Statue of Liberty—need to be affixed to the sea floor.
 That means wind energy is a resource that can only be tapped in shallow waters, and that turbines need to be constructed at sea.
 Andrew Myers, an associate professor of civil and environmental engineering at Northeastern, and his collaborator, Jim Papadopoulos, intend to change that.
 Myers envisions a process by which wind turbines could be built in U.S. boatyards, launched in shallow ports, and then towed out to the sea.
 Myers received a grant for clean energy startups from the Massachusetts Clean Energy Center to develop his floating turbines, which he invented with collaborator Jim Papadopoulos.
 Photos by Matthew Modoono/Northeastern University For the past two years, Myers and Papadopoulos have been designing a super light wind turbine that floats in the ocean and that can be installed in both shallow and deep waters.
 This kind of turbine, anchored to the sea floor, is also designed to reorient itself naturally to face the wind.
 “Floating wind turbines are an important part of the energy future of the world, and an important part of overcoming the climate crisis,” says Myers.
 “They can be installed in a wide range of water depths and can be constructed at port, where the waters are calm.”
 The offshore wind industry is in its early stages in the U.S., where only one offshore wind farm exists, off Block Island, Rhode Island.
 As with almost every other offshore wind farm in the world, the five turbines at Block Island are fixed to the seafloor.
 On the West Coast, the story is more complicated.
 The depth of the ocean begins to drop much closer to the shoreline than on the East Coast, where the ocean remains relatively shallow for about a hundred miles.
 “Think about California and all those cities there—the entire West Coast is too deep for fixed-bottom wind turbines,” Myers says.
 “Their only chance of harvesting offshore wind power is with floating wind turbines.”
 Myers, a structural engineer focused on offshore wind energy, works in the Laboratory for Structural Testing of Resilient and Sustainable Systems at Northeastern’s Kostas Research Institute.
 Photos by Matthew Modoono/Northeastern University That’s one reason why Myers sees promise on wind turbines that float—but with some tweaks.
 Current designs for floating wind turbines mostly involve heavy steel structures that keep them steady in the rough seas of the open ocean.
 Most of that weight is meant to help the structures stay relatively still as waves pass by.
 With a new design, Myers is embracing a different philosophy.
 A digital rendering of the floating wind turbines designed by Myers and Papadopoulos.
 Rendering courtesy: Andrew Myers “A lightweight turbine with a shallow draft is cheap to build and easy to launch, but will move with the waves,” Myers says.
 “If we can design for these motions, the result is a very cheap turbine.”
 Conventional turbines rest atop thin towers.
 Although such towers are structurally inefficient, they are necessary so that a turbine’s blades can rotate to face the wind without striking the tower.
 Myers’ team, however, designed an entire floating system that can rotate and face the wind naturally, with blades attached to a wide tower that uses less steel.
 He says that efficient design, as well as the amount of materials needed for it, will result in reduced costs.
 “For a floating wind turbine, we think it’s a much cheaper solution to have the whole system weathervane in the water to align with the wind,” Myers says.
 “It’s steel, the same material [as fixed-bottom turbines], but we’ve oriented it in a way that is more efficient.”
 The goal is to lower those costs by avoiding specialized manufacturing facilities and installation ships.
 And, Myers says, help wind farm developers produce affordable green electricity.
 “Many marine fabricators have the capabilities to build one of our turbines,” he says.
 “But they do not have the capabilities to build a conventional offshore wind turbine.”
-Why aren’t energy companies capitalizing on ‘the Saudi Arabia of offshore wind’? read more Those ideas earned Myers an award from the Catalyst and Innovate Mass program of the Massachusetts Clean Energy Center, which he plans to use to develop and test his turbine’s design.
+Those ideas earned Myers an award from the Catalyst and Innovate Mass program of the Massachusetts Clean Energy Center, which he plans to use to develop and test his turbine’s design.
 The plan is to conduct tests in a wave tank, which can be used to study the dynamics of the turbine in heavy seas.
 The tests will also include computer simulations that will analyze how the floating structures will respond to the large waves and strong winds of the ocean.
 “The durability of our concept under large storms, like hurricanes, is something we have to prove,” Myers says.
 For media inquiries, please contact Marirose Sartoretto at email@example.com or 617-373-5718.